 The main face behind Guide to Malaga (and creator and owner) is me, a freelance journalist and copywriter.
 I specialise in several topics including travel.
 Not only do I write about travel, but I update travel guides for the American Fodor’s Essential Spain and the UK publications, Rough Guide to Spain and Rough Guide to Andalucía.
-I’m also a real fan of Malaga.
+And most important of all?
+I’m a real fan of Malaga.

 When I’m not writing or researching stuff for Guide to Malaga, you can find me running on the seafront in the bid to get below 2 hours in the next half-marathon (in the 2019 edition I did 1’58”!).
 Or strolling under the Pergola, my absolute favourite spot in town.
 Or enjoying a foodie treat – usually fish on the beach or tapas in town – with friends, my husband or, best of all, my 2 daughters when they pop back home from London.

 You can read more about me wearing my copywriter hat on my website.

 How it all started